filecoin-project/lotus/documentation/misc/Building_a_network_skeleton.md

     👉 You can take a look at this [Go-State-Types PR as a reference](https://github.com/filecoin-project/go-state-types/pull/257), which added the skeleton for network version 23.

-1. In a second PR based off your first PR, add a simple migration for the network upgrade:
+2. In a second PR based off your first PR, add a simple migration for the network upgrade:

     - Copy the system.go template [^1], and add it to your `/builtin/vXX+1/migration` folder.
     - Copy the top.go template [^2], and add it to your `/builtin/vXX+1/migration` folder.

-    👉 You can take a look at this [Go-State-Types PR as a reference](https://github.com/filecoin-project/go-state-types/pull/258), which added added a simple migration for network version 23.
+    👉 You can take a look at this [Go-State-Types PR as a reference](https://github.com/filecoin-project/go-state-types/pull/258), which added a simple migration for network version 23.

+3. [Follow the release process](https://github.com/filecoin-project/go-state-types#release-process) to publish `v0.NEW_VERSION.0-dev`

+    👉 You can take a look at this [Go-State-Types PR as a reference](https://github.com/filecoin-project/go-state-types/pull/306), which was for network version 24.

 ## Filecoin-FFI Checklist